 Safety and Wellbeing on Campus

 Non-medical fabric mouth and nose covers are required in all New College buildings.
 U of T is providing two Non-medical masks to all student, faculty, and staff who are required to be on campus and to be used when physical distancing is not possible.
 More information regarding U of T’s mask policy can be found here.
-New College faculty and staff can pick up masks from the Wilson Hall front desk and students from the DJ Ivey Library.
+New College faculty and staff can pick up masks from the Wilson Hall front desk and students from the D.G.
+Ivey Library.

 New College Policy on Student Use of Space

 U of T is taking a phased, gradual approach to resuming normal operations on campus.
 For more information about holding events on campus and New College student spaces and facilities, please take a moment to review New College Space Policy during Phase 1, beginning in September 2020.
 For more information about events on campus, please refer to U of T’s COVID-19 Event Guidelines.

 New College is installing signage, decals, and other information to assist with physical distancing on campus.
 Classrooms that are in use in the fall will be set up to allow the maximum number of people allowed within social distancing protocols.

 Mental Health Resources

 Whether on campus or off, this can be a trying and difficult time.
 New College has put together a list of resources, both within U of T and community-based, where help can be found.